 6 April 2017

-A strange topic you might think from a payday lender or indeed any commercial organisation to talk about informal borrowing, however we think it does deserve some serious airtime.
+A strange topic you might think from a payday lender or indeed any commercial organisation to talk about informal borrowing and the pitfalls, however we think it does deserve some serious airtime.
 There are lots of factors to consider whether you are borrowing from a friend or indeed lending to them.
 The borrowing or lending might be actual cash, a promise to pay, a payment in kind or another form of "credit".

 If you have been approached by a friend for emergency cash, although you may feel very strongly about helping them out, there are a number of factors you should take into consideration which we have set out below.